A Community Focused on High-impact Learning

 Opportunities Outside of the Classroom

-A transfer student now in her second year at NVU-Lyndon, Electra learned early how NVU’s focus on hands-on experience is valuable for students.
+A transfer student now in her final year at NVU-Lyndon, Electra learned early how NVU’s focus on hands-on experience is valuable for students.
 She used the skills she’s gained to create an ad for the most recent Animation Festival that ran in the statewide publication Seven Days.
 And, with fellow animation and illustration student Megan Smith, she prepared Quimby Gallery on campus for an exhibit of student animation connected with the festival.
 Some of Electra’s work was displayed.

 “The teachers and classes all prepare you for what you’re going to be doing after college," says Electra, who commutes to NVU from her home in Monroe, New Hampshire.